Advocacy and Action: We mobilize hope and hearts for change.

 Election season provides many opportunities to elevate early childhood issues with candidates running for local and state offices.
 The Alliance supports advocates in talking to candidates about the issues and attending forums to ask about early childhood policy positions.
 Post-election, the Alliance works with advocates to build relationships with legislators and weigh in during policy discussions impacting VT’s children, families, and early childhood professionals.
 Learn more about advocacy opportunities.

 The Vermont Interagency Coordinating Council (VICC) is mandated by federal law and is appointed by the Governor to advise and assist Children’s Integrated Services to implement the requirements of Part C of the Individuals with Disabilities Education Act (IDEA).
 The VICC meets quarterly to inform, guide, and support the belief that all children can reach their developmental potential.

-The Vermont Special Education Advisory Council (VSEAC) advises the Agency of Education regarding the education of eligible children with disabilities.
-Responsibilities are defined in Federal regulations (34 C.F.R. §300.169) For more information, call us or send an email to AOE Liaison to the Special Education Advisory Council.
+The Vermont Special Education Advisory Panel advises the Agency of Education regarding the education of eligible children with disabilities.
+Responsibilities are defined in Federal regulations (34 C.F.R. §300.169) For more information, call us or send an email to AOE Liaison to the Special Education Advisory Panel.

 Youth Advisory Council

 In collaboration with several state agencies and community partners, the Department of Vocational Rehabilitation initiated a Youth Advocacy Council in the Fall of 2018.
 The group is comprised of youth and young adults with disabilities, ages 15 to 27, who expressed interest in participating in both leadership training and opportunities to impact how Vermont prepares students with disabilities for life after high school.
 Members connect with other students in Vermont, advocate for youth resources, and lead while providing community service.
 Apply here.

 Find your voice!
 Learn how to advocate for change.